izzatum/Visualizing-The-Misfit-Landscape-of-Nonlinear-Optimization-Objective-Function/README.md

-Visualizing The Misfit Landscape - An Adaptation from Machine Learning
+Visualizing The Misfit Landscape of Nonlinear Optimization Objective Function
 =========

 This code provides the implementation of the SEG 2019 Extended Abstract - Visualizing The Misfit Landscape - An Adaptation from Machine Learning and the FWI solver used for this research is developed by Tristan van Leeuwen - T.vanLeeuwen@uu.nl (https://github.com/TristanvanLeeuwen/SimpleFWI/).